 Construction is about planning the physical build and overseeing its creation.
-Your role here will range from inputting into the initial construction plans and reviews to the safe management of site activities during the building of facilities.
+Your role here will range from inputting into the initial construction plans and reviews, to the safe management of site activities during the building of facilities.

 Commissioning is the final phase of the project lifecycle before the plant is started up — it’s about making the plant come alive, ensuring it is fit for its intended purpose and operates as designed.
-Graduate roles in commissioning involve the planning and execution of final site testing of equipment and facilities, troubleshooting and safe handover to our Production division.
+Graduate roles in commissioning involve the planning and execution of final site testing of equipment and facilities, troubleshooting and safe handover to our production division.

 Project controls is essential to the successful delivery of the full project lifecycle.
 Project controls teams perform a broad range of activities including estimating, planning and scheduling, cost control and information management.
 Typically, you’ll be overseeing where the project is headed, identifying deviations from expected performance and providing accurate forecast information.
-Ultimately, you’ll be helping to maximise the project value and informing the decision-making processes.
+Ultimately, you’ll be helping to maximize the project value and informing the decision-making processes.

 Project management focuses on the execution and delivery of a scope of work to quality, cost and schedule requirements.
 You’ll be responsible for the integration of design, procurement, construction, and commissioning activities from the initial concept to project close-out and the day-to-day management and performance of contractors and suppliers.